 - YOU have an anointing to receive from the Word yourself, by the Holy Spirit (1 John 2:27).
 Feed on it yourself!

-- Always remember the four basic laws of hermeneutics, which we looked at in Chapter Three, but they bear repeating:
+- Always remember the four basic laws of hermeneutics, but they bear repeating:

 - Context is king: Meaning the surrounding text reveals the obvious meaning of each passage